chriskorsak/capstone/README.md

 ## Project Overview

 My Harvard CS50 Web capstone is called __*CK Blues*__.
 This is a web application that helps guitar players improve their guitar playing.
-This website provides guitar lessons, individual feedback, and backing tracks to jam with.
+This website provides guitar lessons, backing tracks to jam with, and individual feedback.
 The application consists of a blog with both free and premium content.
 Users can sign up for an account to access premium content and submit video links of themselves playing guitar for individual feedback.

 ## Website Sections